David North (character): Decimation

-Agent Zero lost his powers on M-Day, as a result of Scarlet Witch's actions during the House of M. It has been revealed that he is among the mutants who have been depowered.
+Agent Zero lost his powers on M-Day as a result of Scarlet Witch's actions during the House of M. It has been revealed that he is among the mutants who have been depowered.

 North is seen residing in a center for former mutants and once again using the Maverick alias.
 Wolverine sought him out for information on carbonadium, reuniting the two and Jubilee.
 However, Omega Red soon attacked the building, looking for the carbonadium synthesizer.

 Maverick stole Weapon X files and sold them on the black market.
-In an effort to cover up his involvement in Kick-starting the Strikeforce X program from Wolverine, he killed the man to whom he sold the files.
+To cover up his involvement in Kick-starting the Strikeforce X program from Wolverine, he killed the man to whom he sold the files.

-Still going by the program name, Agent Zero, Nord went back to mercenary work and was petitioned by an unknown intelligence agency to take down Doctor Doom after the Latverian overlord was framed for a terrorist attack by a rogue splinter cell flying his banner.
+Still going by the program name Agent Zero, Nord went back to mercenary work and was petitioned by an unknown intelligence agency to take down Doctor Doom after Doom was framed for a terrorist attack by a rogue splinter cell flying his banner.

+Dawn of X

+During Dawn of X, Nord returned to mercenary life after being denied citizenship in Krakoa.
+He was captured and mindwiped by an underground auction for the superpowered black market in Madripoor but saved by Wolverine.

+During the "Blood Hunt" storyline, Maverick is shown to have been transformed into a vampire at the time when a large amount of Darkforce blocked the Sun.
+Maverick is returned to his human form after Alyssa, the vampire who transformed him, is killed.